sourabh199818/sourabh199818/README.md

 ### Hi there 👋

-**sourabh199818/sourabh199818** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Spring, A.I
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning GitHub
 - 👯 I’m looking to collaborate on A.I
 - 💬 Ask me about Everything
 - 📫 How to reach me: Sourabhbisht120@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: I'm
+- ⚡ Fun fact: I have never watched star wars